Maoelan/Maoelan/README.md

 ### Hi, I’m Maoelan / Maulana Muhammad👋

-I have a particular interest in the field of data.
+I have a particular interest in field of data.

 <!--<div id="badges">
   <a href="https://www.kaggle.com/maoel31">